LINWEN607/congregate/customer/famq.md

 Make sure the GitLab source instance application users are aware of the migration (code freeze):

-* As an Admin, broadcast a message to all users from the instance level, at least a week prior to the migration
+* As an Admin, [broadcast a message](https://docs.gitlab.com/ee/administration/broadcast_messages.html#add-a-broadcast-message) to all users from the instance level, at least a week prior to the migration
+  * **NOTE:** This can also be a role and/or path targeted message
 * To discourage application activity during migration you may [restrict users from logging into GitLab](https://docs.gitlab.com/omnibus/maintenance/#restrict-users-from-logging-into-gitlab)
-* As of GitLab 13.9 it's also possible to [enable maintenance mode](https://docs.gitlab.com/ee/administration/maintenance_mode/index.html#enable-maintenance-mode) during the migration, which allows most external actions that do not change internal state
+* As of GitLab 13.9 it's also possible to [enable maintenance mode](https://docs.gitlab.com/ee/administration/maintenance_mode/index.html#enable-maintenance-mode) which allows most external actions that do not change internal state
+  * **NOTE:** Maintenance mode prevents all POST/PUT/DELETE requests, including group/project exports and archiving projects

 Please see [here](#q3) for more details on the topic.